Professor Emeritus, English

 - Literary Non-Fiction

-Robert Alexander, Ph.D., professor of English and director of the University’s writing program, has been teaching at Point Park for more than 40 years.
+Robert Alexander, Ph.D., professor emeritus of English, has been teaching at Point Park for more than 40 years.
 He has given numerous presentations and published several pieces on Old English and early English drama.
 Alexander earned a bachelor’s degree from Bowdoin College and a M.A. and Ph.D. from the University of Wisconsin – Madison.
 Most recently, in the fall of 2012, he helped launch a series of new, one-credit studio writing courses designed by Sarah Perrier, Ph.D., assistant professor of English at Point Park.

 - Documentary records of early English theater